andrekramer/erdna/README.md

 and those in the files in the examples directory.
 Full Scheme macros and callcc are not covered (see examples/macros for lisp style macros).
 Supports Promises via Javascript async/await and so can request the Web (see examples/async).
-Remote code execution (see examples/async) and simulated concurrency (see examples/conc) are built on Javascript async/await.
+Remote code execution (see examples/async) and simulated concurrency (see examples/conc) are built on Promises as examples.

 Bootstraps a simple object system so that object-oriented programming can be used (examples/objects),
 as well as allowing experimenting with functional, procedural and symbolic programming.